+Basically, what does a go-to-market strategy look like based on the buyer persona you’ve created?
+And don’t stop there.
 As there will be more than one type of person that you’ll be selling to, make sure you develop a handful of different personas so you don’t aim your messaging too narrowly and miss out on potential clients.
-Sometimes it can be helpful to find a stock photo image that matches your persona, and to give them a name.
-This can help you more thoroughly flesh out and connect with the type of person you’ll be selling to.
+What does a go-to-market strategy look like when you encompass multiple buyer personas, and is it still cohesive?

-This is the time to think about the entire process a potential customer takes from first discovering your product, to ultimately making a purchase.
-The four stages you’ll need to sort out are:
+Just like the go-to-market process, the buyer’s journey is a process as well.
+This is the time to think about the process a potential customer takes from first discovering your product, to ultimately making a purchase.
+What does a go-to-market strategy look like when it tracks the buyer’s journey?
+Here are the four stages you’ll need to sort out:

-- Awareness - Is the potential customer aware of their problem?
-If not, how will you get the word out?
+- Awareness.
+Is the potential customer aware of their problem?
+If not, how will your go-to-market strategy get the word out?

-While this is the traditional way of looking at the buyer’s journey, with the implementation of modern technology, things aren’t necessarily the same as they once were.
-To make sure you fully think through the process and take these changes into consideration, read our post on the buyer’s journey here.
+While this is the traditional way of looking at the buyer’s journey, with the implementation of technology, things aren’t necessarily the same as they once were.
+Make sure you fully think through the process and take these changes into consideration when creating a go-to-market timeline.

-Additionally, you’ll want to look at your competitors to make sure the price you’re charging is reasonable, your buyer persona to make sure potential customers will be able and willing to pay for your service, and again at your buyer persona to determine whether or not your price fits their desire for value, luxury, transparency, or other goals.
+Additionally, you’ll want to look at your competitors to make sure the price you’re charging is reasonable.
+Most importantly, research your buyer persona to make sure potential customers will be able and willing to pay for your service.
+Additionally, determine whether or not your price fits their desire for value, luxury, transparency, or other goals.